 Research by the Northern Territory Government and its partners has identified the potential for production of a diverse range of other crops including - stone fruit, nuts, temperate and subtropical fruits and ornamental flowers.

 Agave originates from Mexico and is used for syrups, spirits, fibre and fodder.

 The agave industry is an emerging industry in Australia.
 There is currently no commercial cultivation in the Northern Territory.

 Agave takes 6 to 8 years to grow to maturity, during that time researchers will assess the growth of the plants and collect data on their performance.

-The department is looking for commercial growers interested in participating in a trial looking at the suitability of agave as a crop for the Katherine and Central Australian regions.
+The department engaged the commercial growers interested in participating in a trial looking at the suitability of agave as a crop for the Katherine and Central Australian regions.

-Participating growers will be supplied with 30 free plants (approximately 20 square metres under cultivation) to trial on-farm.
+Participating growers were supplied with 30 free plants (approximately 20 square metres under cultivation) to trial on-farm.